H. Otto Wittpenn: Personal life

 He married Caroline Bayard Stevens (1859–1932), the eldest daughter of Edwin Augustus Stevens on January 6, 1915.
 She was 11 years older than Wittpenn and the mother of Archibald Stevens Alexander, who had died in 1912.
 Caroline had previously been married to Archibald Alexander, but her husband had been missing since the divorce.
 She divorced and waited 20 years to remarry, reportedly to ensure that her first husband was no longer living when she remarried.

-Wittpenn died on July 25, 1931 at 9:30, at night, aged 59, from blood poisoning.
+Wittpenn died on July 25, 1931, at 9:30, at night, aged 59, from blood poisoning.
 He had been in a coma for the previous two days.
 He was buried in Hoboken Cemetery.
 His widow died in 1932.

 Legacy

-The Wittpenn Bridge opened in 1930, and crosses the Hackensack River between Jersey City, New Jersey and Kearny, New Jersey.
+The Wittpenn Bridge opened in 1930, and crosses the Hackensack River between Jersey City, New Jersey, and Kearny, New Jersey.
 It is part of New Jersey Route 7 and is a four-lane lift span.
+In 2021, a new Wittpenn Bridge was opened replacing the 1930 bridge.